How Much Time Does It Take to Get a GST Number in India?

 Step-by-Step Guide:

-• Step 1: Visit the Official GST Portal
+Step 1: Go to the Official GST Portal

-Use the GST portal at www.gst.gov.in for all your registration, filing, and status-tracking needs.
+The GST portal at www.gst.gov.in is to be used for registration, filing, and tracking statuses.

-On the home page, go to the top menu and click on “Services”, then select “Registration”, and from the dropdown, click on “Track Application Status”.
+From the home page, hover over “Services” to get the drop-down menu, select “Registration” and then click on “Track Application Status”.

-Enter your 15-digit Application Reference Number (ARN) that you received on your registered email address and mobile number.
+Enter your 15-digit Application Reference Number (ARN), which would have been provided to you on your registered email address and mobile number.

-Click “Search” to view whether your GST registration is under process, approved, or if any action is pending.
+Now click on “Search” to see whether the GST registration is under process, approved, or if any action is to be taken by the concerned authority.

-Tip: Keep track of your ARN frequently and reply promptly to any queries to prevent processing delays.
+Tip: Track your ARN frequently and respond immediately to any queries to avoid delays in processing!

 What Happens After You Get Your GSTIN Number?

-Getting your GSTIN is just the beginning of your tax compliance journey.
-Once your GST number is issued, usually after 20 to 30 days, you need to follow certain mandatory steps to comply with the GST law:
+Getting a GSTIN is just the first step in a long journey of tax compliance.
+After the issuance of the GST number, usually after 20 to 30 days, a few mandatory steps are taken to comply with the GST law:

-1. Display GST Number on Invoices and Premises
+1. Displaying GST Number on Invoices and Premises

-Keep records of all sales, purchases, ITC, and payments to ensure accurate return filing and audit readiness.
+Maintaining records of all sales, purchases, ITC, and payments for the filing of returns and audit purposes in the near future.

-Collect GST from customers, deposit it with the government, and claim ITC on eligible business purchases to lower your tax burden.
+Charge GST from your customers and deposit it with the government while claiming ITC on purchases that are eligible for business use to offset your tax liabilities.

 Conclusion

-Getting your GST number doesn’t have to be a stressful process.
-With the proper documentation and a little help from professionals, you can get your GSTIN number in just a few weeks, especially when the submission goes smoothly.
+Getting a GST number is not supposed to be a stressful process.
+With the right documents and a little professional assistance, your GSTIN number can be obtained in a matter of weeks, especially if the submission process faces no hindrance.

-At JustStart, we make GST registration easy for startups, freelancers, and businesses across India.
-Our experts ensure a quick, error-free application with complete document support, so you get your GST number without any delays or rejections.
+JustStart makes registering for GST effortless for startups, freelancers, and companies across India.
+Our experts make the application quick and error-free with full document support, so you get your GST number without delay or refusal.

 Frequently Asked Questions (FAQs)

-GSTIN stands for Goods and Services Tax Identification Number, a 15-digit unique ID issued to registered taxpayers under GST.
+GSTIN stands for Goods and Services Tax Identification Number.
+A 15-digit unique ID is issued to each registered taxpayer under GST.

 2. Is GST registration mandatory for all businesses?

-No. It is required only if your turnover crosses ₹40 lakh for goods or ₹20 lakh for services, or if you engage in interstate sales, e-commerce, or exports.
+No, it is not.
+GST registration is required only if your turnover surpasses ₹40 lakh for goods or ₹20 lakh for services, or else if you undertake any interstate sales, participate in e-commerce sales, or export.

-3. Can I get a GST number without Aadhaar authentication?
+3. Can a GST number be obtained without Aadhaar authentication?

-4. How can I check if my GSTIN is active?
+4. How to check if my GSTIN is active?

-6. Can JustStart help with state-wise GST registrations too?
+6. JustStart can also help with state-wise GST registrations, cannot it?

 Absolutely!
-JustStart offers pan-India GST registration and compliance services, including support for multi-state and e-commerce sellers.
+JustStart provides pan-India level GST registration and compliance services, including for multi-state and e-commerce sellers.

-7. How long does it take to receive my GSTIN after submitting the application?
+7. How long does it take to get the GSTIN after submitting the application?

 Get it answered within 24hrs!